RobertTalbert/discretecs/activities/module5/225-module5-planning.md

 Focus is on SF.1.
 (Notation for sets, relationships between sets, doing "Sets" in Python)

+Basic:
 - Identify the "special sets" by their notation: the empty set, the natural numbers, the integers, the rational numbers, and the real numbers.
 - Given a set in roster notation, determine if an object is an element of the set or not, and express this using the "element of" symbol.
+- State what it means for two sets to be equal.
+- Given set $A$ and $B$, determine if $A$ is a subset of $B$ or vice versa, and whether $A = B$.

+- Given a set in set-builder notation, determine if an object is an element of the set or not; or rewrite the set in roster notation.
 - Given a set in roster notation where the elements share a common condition, express the set in set-builder notation.
-- Given a set in set-builder notation, determine if an object is an element of the set or not; or rewrite the set in roster notation.

 - Construct a Python list comprehension to generate a given list.
-- Given set $A$ and $B$, determine if $A$ is a subset of $B$ or vice versa, and whether $A = B$.
-- State what it means for two sets to be equal.